tomhenrich/plex/docs/index.md

 * **If there's something you'd like to see, just ask!**
   I can't realistically have everything ever made, but I'll try to find it.
 * Users are limited to **two (2) streams at a time**.
-  If you start a third simultaneous stream, it will be blocked.
+  If you start a third simultaneous stream, it will be automatically blocked.

 Feel free to ask if you need help or have questions.